-L ocal Education Agency: General Assurances J effers son County (275) Public District - FY 2023 - District Funding Assurances - Rev 0 The LEA assures that it will comply with the following provisions: 1.
+ento n County (291) Public District - FY 2023 - District Funding Assurances - Rev 0 The LEA assures that it will comply with the following provisions: 1.
 A comprehensive and current needs assessment, consistent with local board policy, supports the district improvement plan.
 The needs assessment is considered comprehensive and current if the required annual diagnostics have been completed.
-Yes ▼ 2.
+Yes v 2.
 The district has a planning policy in place for school councils to follow that describes the form and function of school improvement planning in the district as required by KRS 160.345.
 The district and all schools develop their improvement plans in accordance with this policy and with the involvement of representative groups, including required members of the needs assessment team.
 Yes ▼ 3.
 The local school district reviews its district improvement plan at least annually and revises as needed.
 Implementation of activities and strategies described in the action plan are evaluated for impact on student performance and classroom practices and posted on the appropriate school or district website.
 The Comprehensive District Improvement Plan (CDIP) for each district shall be posted to the district's website.
 The Comprehensive School Improvement Plan (CSIP) for each school shall be posted to the school's website.
 Yes ▼ 4.
 The local school district will cooperate in carrying out any evaluation of each program conducted by or for the Kentucky Department of Education (KDE), or the U.S. Department of Education (hereafter "Covered Program").
-Yes 🔻 5.
+Yes ▼ 5.
 The local school district will administer each Covered Program in accordance with all applicable statutes, regulations, program plans and applications.
-Yes ▼ 6.
+Yes 🔻 6.
 As required by 703 KAR 5:225, before its district improvement plan is posted, the district has afforded a reasonable opportunity for public input on the plan and has considered such input.
-Yes ▼

-7. by applicable law, the local school district will consult with private school officials and meaningful way to assure equitable participation of children and/or teachers e schools.
-Yes 🔻 8. the Every S or its succes Part C, the chool district will coordinate and collaborate with other agencies as required by tudent Succeeds Act (ESSA) or its successors Title I, Parts A, C, and D; ESSA sors Title II, Parts A, B, and D; ESSA or its successors Title IV, Title VII, Title X, Individuals with Disabilities Education Act (IDEA), and the Carl D. Perkins and Technical Education Act of 2006 or its successor.
-Yes V 9.
-9. The local school district will adopt and use proper methods of administering the Covered Programs, including: implementation of obligations, the correction of deficiencies in program operations as identified through technical assistance, program audits, monitoring or evaluation, and the adoption of written procedures for the receipt and resolution of complaints alleging violations of law in the administration of such programs.
-Yes V 10. .
-The local school district will: a.
+Yes 🔻 the state of the 7. • by applicable law, the local school district will consult with private school officials and meaningful way to assure equitable participation of children and/or teachers e schools.
+Yes 🔻 8. the Every S or its succes Part C, the I chool district will coordinate and collaborate with other agencies as required by tudent Succeeds Act (ESSA) or its successors Title I, Parts A, C, and D; ESSA sors Title II, Parts A, B, and D; ESSA or its successors Title IV, Title VII, Title X, Individuals with Disabilities Education Act (IDEA), and the Carl D. Perkins and Technical Education Act of 2006 or its successor.
+Yes 🔻 9.
+Programs, in operations a evaluation, a chool district will adopt and use proper methods of administering the Covered ncluding: implementation of obligations, the correction of deficiencies in program as identified through technical assistance, program audits, monitoring or and the adoption of written procedures for the receipt and resolution of alleging violations of law in the administration of such programs.
+Yes 🔻 10.
+The local so chool district will: Yes 🔻 a.
 Provide timely program reports to the Kentucky Department of Education on activities and expenditures, including reports requested by the U. S. Department of Education; and b.
 Maintain records, provide information, and afford access to the records as the Kentucky Department of Education or the federal offices may find necessary to carry out their responsibilities.
-VII; the Equal Educational Opportu of 1972; Section 504 of the Rehabi 1990; and the Age Discrimination A chool district will comply with the Civil Rights Act of 1964, Title IV, Title VI, Title al Educational Opportunities Act of 1974; Title IX of the Education Amendments ction 504 of the Rehabilitation Act of 1973; the Americans with Disabilities Act of ne Age Discrimination Act prohibiting discrimination on the basis of race, color, gin, age, religion, marital status, sex, or disability.
-Yes 🔻
+11. VII; the Equ of 1972; Se chool district will comply with the Civil Rights Act of 1964, Title IV, Title VI, Title al Educational Opportunities Act of 1974; Title IX of the Education Amendments ction 504 of the Rehabilitation Act of 1973; the Americans with Disabilities Act of he Age Discrimination Act prohibiting discrimination on the basis of race, color, gin, age, religion, marital status, sex, or disability.
+Yes ▼